jadijadi/lpic1book/content/1021_design_hard_disk_layout.md

 /dev/sda5        92080128 107702271  15622144   7.5G 82 Linux swap / Solaris
 /dev/sda6       107704320 625141759 517437440 246.8G 83 Linux
 ```

-#### Primary, Extended & Logical Partitions

-The partition table is located in the master boot record \(**MBR**\) of a disk.
-The MBR is the first sector on the disk, so the partition table is not a very large part of it.
-This limits the primary partitions to 4 and the max size of a disk to around 2TBs.
-If you need more partitions you have a define one extended and then create logicals _inside_ them.

-Linux numbers the primary partitions 1, 2, 3 & 4.
-If you define an extended partitions, logical partitions inside it will be called 5, 6, 7.

-> Note: an Extended partition is just an empty box for creating Logical partitions inside it.

-So:

-* /dev/sda3 is the 3rd primary partition on the first disk
-* /dev/sdb5 is the first logical partition on the second disk
-* /dev/sda7 is the 3rd logical partition of the first physical disk

 The newer **GUID Partition Table \(or GPT\)** solves this problems.
 If you format your disk with GTP you can have 128 primary partitions \(no need to extended and logical\).